Michael John Keen

-Michael John Keen (1935–1991) was a Canadian geoscientist.
+Michael John Keen (1935–1991) was a British geologist who was born in Seaford, Sussex and emigrated to Canada in 1961.
 From 1961 to 1977, he was a professor at Dalhousie University in the Department of Geology.
 He chaired the department for several years.
 From 1977 to 1991, he was with the Geological Survey of Canada’s Atlantic Geoscience Centre in Dartmouth, Nova Scotia.